alwaysgreenhq/alwaysgreen/examples/demos/algorithmic_challenges/README.md

 ./demo-algorithmic.sh
 ```

-## What Nova Will Fix
+## What AlwaysGreen Will Fix

-Nova will analyze the failing tests and fix each algorithm:
+AlwaysGreen will analyze the failing tests and fix each algorithm:

 - **Kadane's**: Initialize `max_current` and `max_global` to `nums[0]` instead of 0
 - **LIS**: Add 1 to `dp[j]` in the recurrence: `dp[i] = max(dp[i], dp[j] + 1)`